It rains a lot in Edinburgh – especially in winter – so visitors need to know exactly where to go and what to do when the clouds inevitably turn grey.

 Phone: 0131 624 6200

-Website: The Scottish National Portrait Gallery
+Out About Scotland visitor guide: The Scottish National Portrait Gallery

 One of the best art galleries in Edinburgh is also one that can be easily overlooked by tourists as the building is partly hidden between Queen Street and North St. Andrew Street.

 It would be a shame to miss out on a visit to this attraction because The Scottish National Portrait Gallery contains the national collection of portraits as well as the national photography collection, both of which are studies of Scottish people throughout history.

 In total, the collection boasts over 3,000 paintings and sculptures plus 25,000 prints and drawings and 38,000 photographs, with the earliest portrait dating to 1507 and the oldest photograph dating to 1868.

 The photos are particularly interesting as they show the life of the average working man in Scotland – something that’s often missing from earlier artworks – and these images give a fascinating glimpse into Scottish culture in the latter part of the 19th century.

 Before you go inside take a look at the outside of the building which features a collection of statues including famous Scotsmen such as David Hume and Adam Smith.

 Moving into the main entrance hall you’ll see more influential Scots with a frieze that depicts people from Saint Ninian – the 5th-century Pictish missionary – to Robert Burns – the 18th-century Scottish poet and lyricist.